Friendly ambitious minds (human+AI)

-The main aim is to develop open datasets and open source machine learning models, and related tools, that build on the rich multimodal data that VR and 3D technologies offer.
+The main aim is to develop datasets and machine learning models, and related tools, that build on the rich multimodal data that VR and 3D technologies offer.
 The current project is to develop generative models of motion (conditioned on other modalities), and trained from VR data.
 However, the vision, explained below, is much larger.
 Ultimately, we want to understand intelligence and keep exploring what lies beyond:)

 Recording of talk on the project